 Connect to the Virtual Machine and install the required LOB applications.
 Also think about Windows and Store updates.
 When your finished with the installation and configurations, shut down the Virtual Machine.

-Since Windows 10 allows us to run Sysprep 8 times only, we need to have an option to go back to the moment before Sysprep.
+Windows 10 allows us to run Sysprep 1001 times.
+Therefor it is not required to make a snapshot before running Sysprep, but its recommended to have the option to go back to an older version of your image.
 You can do this with a disk Snapshot where you can create a new VM of (see next steps in this blog).
 Therefor it is a good moment to make a disk Snapshot after every update like in this case.

 Make sure the Virtual Machine have the Stopped (or deallocated) status,